polartron/midnight/index.md

   </p>
 </h2>
 <hr>
-Here's some other things than I know how to do.
+Here are some other less important skills I have
 <br/>

 <h3>